Islam: Pilgrimage

+Pilgrims during the Hajj season at Masjid al-Haram in Mecca, Saudi Arabia, the holiest site in Islam.

 The Islamic pilgrimage, called the ALA (حج), is to be done at least once a lifetime by every Muslim with the means to do so during the Islamic month of Dhu al-Hijjah.
 Rituals of the Hajj mostly imitate the story of the family of Abraham.
 In Mecca, pilgrims walk seven times around the Kaaba, which Muslims believe Abraham built as a place of worship, and they walk seven times between Mount Safa and Marwa, recounting the steps of Abraham's wife, Hagar, who was looking for water for her baby Ishmael in the desert before Mecca developed into a settlement.
 The pilgrimage also involves spending a day praying and worshipping in the plain of Mount Arafat as well as symbolically stoning the Devil.
 All Muslim men wear only two simple white unstitched pieces of cloth called ihram, intended to bring continuity through generations and uniformity among pilgrims despite class or origin.
 Another form of pilgrimage, Umrah, is optional and can be undertaken at any time of the year.
 Other sites of Islamic pilgrimage are Medina, where Muhammad died, as well as Jerusalem, a city of many Islamic prophets and the site of Al-Aqsa, which was the direction of prayer before Mecca.